SMOLKEYS/bundles/README.md

 # Bundles

 Changes the text to something else cursed.
-As of **v7 Pre-release 8.5**, JosherIsFun contributed once again, making MORE cursed block details.
+As of **v7 Pre-release 8.6**, Fish-Noises contributed once again, making cursed unit details.
 Stay tuned for more updates!
+(That update gap between v7-pre8.5 and v7-pre8.6 though...)

 You can contribute by making your own changes in the bundle.properties file to help with the updating, but keep in mind: